Assessment of Accessible Facilities

 Home supporters have up to 168 spaces for wheelchair users available to them, this includes 51 in the raised disabled decks.
 14 spaces for wheelchair users can be found pitch side in the away section for away supporters.

-NB: Under existing minimum standards for accessible stadia, the club should have 186 wheelchair spaces (158 home and up to 28 away).
+NB: Under existing minimum standards for accessible stadia, the club should have 186 wheelchair spaces and they exceed that figure.
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.